 – Remove from water.
 Remove the first leaves and place them into a wide enough bowl with cold water.
 Repeat until you have enough leaves for the rolls.

-– Soak bread/rolls in warm water, squeeze them out very well.
+– Soak bread/rolls in warm water, squeeze out the water very well.

-– Mix meat with chopped onions, egg, bread and spices.
+– Combine meat with chopped onions, rice, egg, parsley, bread and spices.

 – Place about 2 tbsp of the filling on each leave and form rolls.

 – Fold cabbage ends towards the inside so the rolls are closed.